How to Explore Rajasthan on a Budget: Complete Guide

 Home / Blog / How to Explore Rajasthan on a Budget: Complete Guide

-Planning to visit Rajasthan but worried about costs?
-This comprehensive guide will help you experience the royal state without breaking the bank.
+Want to visit Rajasthan but worried about costs?
+Here's how to experience the royal state without breaking the bank.

 Transportation: Getting Around Cheaply

-The state-run RSRTC buses connect all major cities and are extremely affordable.
-A bus from Jaipur to Udaipur costs around ₹500-700, compared to ₹3000+ for private taxis.
-Trains are another budget-friendly option with sleeper class tickets being very economical.
+RSRTC buses connect all the major cities and they're dirt cheap.
+A bus from Jaipur to Udaipur'll cost you ₹500-700 versus ₹3000+ for private taxis.
+Trains work great too, especially sleeper class.

 Accommodation: Where to Stay

-Skip the luxury hotels and opt for budget guesthouses or hostels.
-Many heritage properties offer dorm beds starting at ₹400-600 per night.
-Staying in the old city areas of Jaipur, Jodhpur, and Udaipur provides authentic experiences at lower costs.
+Skip the fancy hotels.
+Budget guesthouses and hostels offer dorm beds from ₹400-600 per night.
+Some heritage properties have affordable options too.
+Staying in old city areas of Jaipur, Jodhpur, and Udaipur gives you authentic experiences at lower costs.

 Food: Eating Like a Local

-Street food is not only delicious but incredibly cheap.
-A full meal of Dal Baati Churma costs ₹100-150 at local restaurants.
-Try small eateries frequented by locals rather than tourist-focused restaurants.
-Don't miss the thalis (₹80-120) at local dhabas.
+Street food's delicious and cheap.
+A full Dal Baati Churma meal costs ₹100-150 at local restaurants.
+Hit up the small places where locals eat, not tourist traps.
+Don't miss the thalis at dhabas - ₹80-120 gets you unlimited food.

 Free and Low-Cost Attractions

-Many attractions have minimal entry fees for Indian citizens (₹50-100).
-Visit city markets like Johari Bazaar and Bapu Bazaar for free.
-Walking tours of old cities cost nothing and provide rich experiences.
-Many haveli (mansion) exteriors can be admired from outside at no cost.
+Most attractions charge minimal entry for Indians - ₹50-100.
+You can visit markets like Johari Bazaar and Bapu Bazaar for free.
+Walking tours of old cities cost nothing and you'll see more than any guided tour.

 Smart Spending Tips

-Buy a composite ticket for multiple monuments to save money.
-Travel during off-season (July-September) for lower prices on accommodation.
-Bargain at markets - initial prices are often 3-4 times the actual value.
-Carry a water bottle to avoid buying packaged water repeatedly.
+Buy composite tickets for multiple monuments to save money.
+Travel off-season (July-September) for cheaper accommodation.
+Always bargain at markets - initial prices are usually 3-4 times the real value.
+Carry a water bottle instead of buying packaged water repeatedly.

-With these tips, you can explore Rajasthan for ₹1500-2000 per day, including accommodation, food, and local transport.
-The key is to travel like a local rather than a tourist.
+You can explore Rajasthan for ₹1500-2000 per day including accommodation, food, and local transport.
+The trick?
+Travel like a local, not a tourist.

 RajasthanBudget TravelTravel TipsBackpacking